CIMAC-CIDC/multiplex-imaging-schemas/README.md

 **proposal:** Enumerate common markers, use similar CIDC mechanisms for doing this.

-- The standardized OME-TIFF file where the image can be loaded into common commercial and open-source imaging applications, the channel names and prefered colors are preserved if possible.

 ## aquisition-properties
 These are meta-data associated with the aquisition of the image.
 These can include variables such as the zoom, the pixel density, exposure time, dwell time etc...